Overlos/MillikanAnalysis/README.md

 The commands without the quotation mark are:

-"all" wich compiles the program, outputting an executable called "millikan" "clean" wich removes all the .o files and wipes the core
+"all" wich compiles the program, outputting an executable called "Millikan" "clean" wich removes all the .o files and wipes the core

 USING OF "MILLIKAN"

 In Linux and Linux-like terminals, you execute the program by typing

-./millikan *nameoffile* *startingpoint* *widthofbin* *numberofbin*
+./Millikan *nameoffile* *startingpoint* *widthofbin* *numberofbin*

 In wich: